 Our farm is home to over 100 curious, feisty, and jovial goats who spend most of their days grazing our lush, green pasture.
 We are thankful for the amazing milk they produce for us – without it our cheeses wouldn’t be the same!

-In 2018 we made a big change and began producing cow’s milk cheese alongside our beloved goat’s milk varieites.
+In 2018 we made a big change and began producing cow’s milk cheese alongside our beloved goat’s milk varieties.
 We are lucky to have Balme Ayr Farm and their delicious Ayrshire milk just a short drive from us – their milk is perfect for rich, indulgent cheeses!

 Cory began his dairying career in 2009, when he travelled to France and England to learn to make cheese from small farmstead cheesemakers.
 Upon returning to Canada in 2010, he bought a small herd of goats and, along with his wife Kirsten, started selling goats’ milk to local cheesemakers.
 By 2014, they had finished the construction of their own cheese plant, and began producing a range of raw milk cheeses, sold through farmers markets, cheese shops, and restaurants in British Columbia.
-Today, Cory acts as both the plant and farm manager and oversees all cheesemaking, affinage, and herd management.
+Today, Cory acts as both the plant manger oversees all cheesemaking, affinage, and herd management.

 Sales & Operations Manager